Nancypatel1103/ComplianceClient/Elemprin-website-page/Elemprin-website-page.md

             - Innovative Projects: Opportunities to work on innovative technology that makes a real-world impact.
             - Continuous learning: There are training and developmental programs available on a regular basis.
 Thus, you can advance your skills and broaden your knowledge in a team environment that values diversity, collaboration, creativity, and open communication.
             - Growth: Take up new challenges, take up new responsibilities, and find avenues of career advancement and personal development.
-            - Work-life balance: Be flexible with long hours of work, be open to a good work-life balance, and healthy lifestyle.
+            - Work-life balance: Be flexible with long hours of work, and be open to a good work-life balance, and healthy lifestyle.
 We want to see people into technology who want to get involved.
        - Open position
          XYZ